An apparatus to manipulate and identify individual Ba ions from bulk liquid Xe: Laser Setup

 The RIS process requires that both RIS beams are spatially and temporally overlapped.
 Spatial overlap is achieved by using a dichroic mirror that transmits UV light and reflects green light, as shown in Figure~\ref{fig:LaserOptics}.
 A razor blade clips the beam profile and an iris blocks the tails of the Gaussian beam obtaining a $5$~mm-diameter semicircular beam profile that optimally overlaps the desorbed plume of atoms and grazes the substrate without striking it.
 This profile overlaps most desorbed atoms from the typical $4~{\rm mm}\times4~{\rm mm}$~scan of the LITD laser.

 Tracking the energies of the laser pulses is crucial to ensure efficient RIS.
 In particular, the pulse energies of the dye lasers decrease in intensity over time as the dye is bleached.
 Each laser uses a separate photodiode pickoff to provide a relative energy measurement on a pulse-by-pulse basis.
 A separate cali\-bration provides the pulse energy at the window to the vacuum chamber.
 All photodiodes are read out by flash ADCs\cite{fn14}.
-Adjustments to the pulse energy of each laser are made by rotating a $\lambda/2$ waveplate in front of a polarizing beam splitter.